yirene/pipe2d_tutorial/pipe2d_tutorial.md

 $ mkdir -p /work/drp/rerun/USERNAME/CALIB
 ```

-In constructing calibrations, "$DRP_PFS_DATA_DIR" needs to be a writable directory, therefore it is suggested to copy the content to `\work\USERNAME`.
+In constructing calibrations, "$DRP_PFS_DATA_DIR" needs to be a writable directory, therefore it is suggested to copy the content (in `/work/stack_INFRA-312/stack/miniconda3-py38_4.9.2-3.0.0/Linux64/drp_pfs_data/VERSION`) to `/work/USERNAME`.
 You also need to setup the new path of "$DRP_PFS_DATA_DIR".
 ```
 $ setup -jr /work/USERNAME/drp_pfs_data
 ```